har-nick/libspeedhack-wrapper/README.md

 It runs through libspeedhack's log output to find the game's current speed, does some magic with floats, and echoes it back out automatically.

+Notifications are also ran using notify-send.
+They *should* fail silently if you don't have them installed.

 ## Getting Started

 ### Installing